samfisherirl/Github.ahk-API-for-AHKv2/README.md

-Github.ahk
+<h1>Github.ahk</h1>

-<h2>Download latest releases from github with classes or functions, including version details to perpetually ensure the application is updated. </h2>
+<h3>Download latest releases from github with classes or functions, including version details to perpetually ensure the application is updated. </h3>

 #